 When you get a tooth fracture, it comes as a bit of a shock, even if it's painless.
-I can remember very well when I first noticed that I had a broken tooth; a piece of tooth enamel came off one of my bottom front teeth.
+I can remember very well when I first noticed that I had a broken tooth a few years ago; a piece of tooth enamel came off one of my bottom front teeth.

 To my tongue, it felt like half the tooth had gone!
 I rushed to the bathroom to check in the mirror, and thankfully it was just a small chip.
 But I have always remembered that initial sense of shock when I first felt the tooth fracture.